 I forgot the password to her application for banking and I got locked out of it.
 I have to go to the bank or call to verify identity.
 I plan on getting a POA before I go to the bank, but what if they have a issue with previous transactions?
 The past 78 days, to be exact.
 Can I go to jail?
 I also scared!
 I need advice from someone who has been in this kind of situation.

 I would contact the Legal Aid Society.
 They are free and they can help you.
 I would think you would need a POA over your mother.
-The POA over your sisters does help.
-Your sisters need money to survive.
-The lawyer may be able help you get the POA over your mother.
-Once you have that, the bank can reset the password.

 I wouldn't worry too much.